History of the University of Münster

 Early 20th century

-Students in front of the main building of Münster University on Domplatz, before 1939
+Students in front of the main building of the University of Münster on Domplatz, before 1939

-Students in front of the main building of Münster University on Domplatz, before 1939
+Students in front of the main building of the University of Münster on Domplatz, before 1939

 © Universitätsarchiv Münster

-The National Socialists’ seizure of power in 1933 resulted in drastic changes for the University of Münster.
-Significant restrictions were placed on the university’s academic and administrative independence, and the Rector was now appointed by the Ministry of Education.
-Some members of the university’s staff, including a number of professors, were dismissed for “racial” or political reasons.
+The seizure of power by the National Socialists in 1933 resulted in drastic changes for the University of Münster.
+Significant restrictions were placed on the University’s academic and administrative independence, and the Rector was now appointed by the Ministry of Education.
+Some members of the University’s staff, including a number of professors, were dismissed for “racial” or political reasons.
 Students were forced to abandon their studies or prevented from starting in the first place.
-Some of the ousted professors who were not able to emigrate in time did not survive the National Socialist era.
+Some of the ousted professors who were not able to emigrate in time did not survive the Nazi era.
 The pharmacologist Hermann Freund and the theologian Joseph Schmidlin, for example, were murdered in concentration camps.
-The Second World War also left its mark.
-The city of Münster was subjected to heavy air attacks that caused such extensive damage to a number of university buildings that the university was forced to move some of its departments to other towns, primarily Bad Salzuflen.
-Teaching was effectively abandoned in winter semester 1944/45.
+The Second World War also resulted in massive destruction throughout the city.
+Münster was subjected to heavy air attacks that caused such extensive damage to a number of campus buildings that the University was forced to move some of its departments to other towns, primarily Bad Salzuflen.
+All classroom instruction was effectively cancelled in the winter semester 1944/45.

 © Universitätsarchiv Münster